NOVOLOG Dailymed

 3

-Table 2: Adverse reactions occurring in ≥ 5% of Type 2 Diabetes Mellitus Adult Patients treated with NOVOLOG and at the same rate or greater on NOVOLOG than on comparator
+Table 2: Adverse reactions that occurred in ≥ 5% of Type 2 Diabetes Mellitus Adult Patients treated with NOVOLOG and at the same rate or greater on NOVOLOG than on comparator

 NOVOLOG + NPH (%) (n= 91) Human Regular Insulin + NPH (%) (n= 91)